luiarthur/CytofResearch/demos/minimal-example/README.md

 `constants` contains information such as the number of latent features (`K`) and the number of mixture model components (`L`) for estimating the density of the marker expression patterns.
 Other information in `constants` are related to priors and the missing mechanism.
-We direct users to the paper for guidance on selecting priors.
+We direct users to the for guidance on selecting priors.

 ```julia